AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML Elements/HTMLWebViewElement.md

 <a name="htmlwebviewelement-src" id="htmlwebviewelement-src"></a>

 ## src : `string`
 The url to load in the WebView.
-Only remote content (including `localhost`) is allowed at present.